JessieRayeBauer/Fitbit/README.md

  4. Next steps

-First, create and initiate a [Fitbit API here](https://dev.fitbit.com/build/reference/).
+First, [register your app](https://dev.fitbit.com/apps/new) and set up an API.
+See this [helpful tutorial](http://pdwhomeautomation.blogspot.com/2015/03/using-fitbit-api-on-raspberry-pi-with.html).
 Then, aquire your data.
 I have provided templates in Python do so.

 Have fun!